intellij-rust/intellij-rust/README.md

 If you want to jump straight in, install IntelliJ IDEA, open `Settings > Plugins > Browse repositories`, install Rust plugin, and use **project from existing sources** action to import a Cargo-based project.

+Unstable master branch builds can be downloaded from [TeamCity].

 ## Compatible IDEs

 The plugin should be compatible with any Intellij based IDE starting from build